 Editable reports don't display in Grid Edit

-mode when you merely display the master record form.
+mode when you merely display the parent record form.
 Like any other data-entry field on the form, embedded Grid Edit

-reports are only editable when you're editing or adding a master record.
+reports are only editable when you're editing or adding a parent record.

 Note: Embedded Grid Edit reports speed data entry.
 But there are certain situations in which you won't want to turn this feature on.
 What are they?